adnanmalikinfo/URLsExtractor/README.md

 # Requirements
 You need python3 and pyperclip package installed.

-#RUN
+# Run
-Copy the file, source code or large file to your clip board \n Go to directory you have downloaded URLsExtractor to.\n Run "python3 linkExtractor.py" \n
+Copy the file, source code or large file to your clip board <br />
+Go to directory you have downloaded URLsExtractor to.<br />
+Run "python3 linkExtractor.py" <br />
 You will have a pretty print and the results will be saved to your clipboard as well